Climate change in Norway: International cooperation

 Developed nations like Norway have been instructed to take the lead in reducing their emissions and investing heavily in climate commitments as part of its partnership schemes with developing nations - particularly focusing on clean, renewable energy resources, climate change mitigation/adaptation and food security, primarily funded through the Norwegian Clean Energy for Development initiative launched in 2007 and the International Energy and Climate Change Initiative Energy+ (launched in 2011).
 For example, in 2010 Norway supported household installation of 80,000 solar home systems in Nepal.

 Society and culture

 Public perception and activism

 There seems to be two stories, one about Norway wanting to be a world leader in global climate change and environmental issues whilst the other tends to favour Norway's oil and gas reserves, claiming that its necessary to extract more oil and gas because of high demand and in order to help the poor who in some parts of the world have no access to energy.
 This duality therefore sends a very polarised message to the Norwegian public and may be part of the reason why there is a lack of engagement or enthusiasm currently observed around the issue of climate change.

+In August 2025, about 200 activists, including Sweden's Greta Thunberg, organized a blockade of the biggest oil refinery in Norway, in Bergen.
+According to Extinction Rebellion the climate protest is “the largest action in Norwegian history.”
+Greta Thunberg described the reasons for the non-violent protest as follows: “We are here because there is no future in oil.
+Fossil fuels lead to death and destruction.”
+As she added, with so many ongoing crises, it is crucial to ensure "the climate crisis does not disappear into the crowd.”
+Extinction Rebellion Norway sponsored additional protests later in the week.
+A representative of Norway's Conservative Party objected to the blockade, arguing it thwarts military efforts against Russian President Vladimir Putin's regime.